 My current position is Assistant Professor of Political Science at Trinity College Dublin.
 Curriculum Vitae

-My work has appeared in Social Science & Medicine and the Journal of Development Studies.
+My work has appeared in Global Environmental Change, Social Science & Medicine and the Journal of Development Studies.
 I hold a Ph.D. in Political Science (World and Comparative Politics) and a M.A. in International Studies from Claremont Graduate University as well as a B.A. in Political Science from California State University, Los Angeles.